 Always treat your water if:

-- Your community is given a ‘boil water’ notice.
+- Your community is given a ‘boil water’ or ‘water quality’ advisory

-- You get your drinking water directly from a stream, river, lake, creek or a shallow or improperly constructed well, or your well is at risk of containing pathogens
+- Your drinking water comes directly from a stream, river, lake, creek or a shallow or improperly constructed well, or your well is at risk of containing pathogens

-- A flood, earthquake, or other disaster has disrupted the water supply in your community.
+- A flood, earthquake, fire or other disaster has disrupted your drinking water supply

 - You are traveling in an area where water is not well treated, or unsure of the quality of drinking water

 - You have a weakened immune system.
 For more information see HealthLinkBC File #56 Preventing Water-borne Infections For People with Weakened Immune Systems

 Boiling is the best way to kill bacteria, viruses and parasites.
-Generally, water must be boiled for at least 1 minute, and this must be increased to 2 minutes if you are at an altitude of over 2000m.
+Generally, water must be boiled for at least 1 minute, or 2 minutes if you are at an altitude over 2000m.
 For more information, see HealthLinkBC File #49b Disinfecting Drinking Water.